All Episodes

 You, Mr. IRS bureaucrat, do not invent laws out of your head.

-So that's that's the practical means through is the people have to be able to hold not only their representatives to account, but the vast broader government apparatus to account.
+The people have to be able to hold not only their representatives to account, but the vast broader government apparatus to account.

-It's not about being hopeless, but it's just about girding your loins, as Joe Biden would say, uh for the size of the task.
+It's not about being hopeless, but it's just about girding your loins, as Joe Biden would say, for the size of the task.

-But it doesn't mean your your your loins are ungirdable, so hopelessness should not set in.
+But it doesn't mean your loins are ungirdable.

 Hopelessness should not set in.

-Oh come to come to the airport with me.
+Oh, come to come to the airport with me.

 Look, I've got so many frequent flyer miles.

-We can we can be upgraded to the two TSA agents special, Pamela.
+We can be upgraded to the 2TSA agent special, Pamela.

-We'll have a we'll have a great time.
+We'll have a great time.

-You you come fly with me.
+You come fly with me.

 We'll have a terrific weekend.